 Red Marlin restaurant at Hyatt Regency Mission Bayy

-Gear Up for a Day on the Water
+Gear up for a Day on the Water

 Get ready for a day at the bay when you stop by Dana Landing in South Cove.
 You can stock up the cooler from the deli, gas up the boat, rent rods, buy specialty tackle and bait, get your California fishing license and Mexican fishing permit, and take home a California T-shirt or souvenir from the store.